Sign in for exclusive products and special discounts.

 - The ability to write an excellent essay is critical to virtually all academic success.

-- Accordingly, it is worth whatever it takes, even if we have to devote an entire book to each part of it, to give children a deep grounding in the nature of a sentence, a paragraph, and an essay.
+- Accordingly, it is worth whatever it takes, even if we have to devote an entire book to each part of it, to give students a deep grounding in the nature of a sentence, a paragraph, and an essay.
 In these books, advanced concepts are presented in simple and approachable ways, loading students with understanding.

 Begin the Poetics Text after Finishing the Writing Text